inferno4670/SlotSwapper/README.md

 2. Check that the backend is running and accessible
 3. Verify network connectivity between frontend and backend
 4. Check browser console for CORS or network errors
+5. For 404 errors specifically, verify the API endpoint URLs are correct

+### Common 404 Error Causes:
+1. **Incorrect API URL**: The `REACT_APP_API_URL` environment variable is not set or is incorrect
+2. **Backend Not Running**: The backend server is not started or accessible
+3. **Network Issues**: Firewall or network configuration blocking requests
+4. **CORS Issues**: Backend not properly configured to accept requests from frontend origin

 ## Known Issues and Assumptions